Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ## Activity

-Pair up your pair will be reponsible for solving some of the problems from the list below.
+Pair up, you and your pair will be reponsible for solving the problems from the list below.

 We will spend the first part of the class solving the problems after which each group will present their solutions.

 <!-- > -->

-**Problem 1**
+**Problem 1** Schedule future dates

-- Schedule future dates - Given a date return a list of dates separated by a time
+Given a date return a list of dates separated by a time.

-Pair up and solve this problem: Write a function that given a date returns an array of date objects that are offset by a number of days.
+Write a function that given a date returns an array of date objects that are offset by a number of days.

 For example given a start date of 1/1/2019, repeat count of 4, and an interval of 3 days.
-The output would be date objects representing:

 `consecutiveDates(new Date(2019, 0, 1), 4, 3) `